How to remove apps that open Windows Error Code: WIN.DLL0151930 scam?

-Written by Tomas Meskauskas on
+Written by Tomas Meskauskas on (updated)

 What is Windows Error Code: WIN.DLL0151930?

-Technical support scam websites like this one are designed to trick unsuspecting visitors into believing that their computers are infected with a virus or multiple viruses (or there is some other problem) and calling the provided number.
-Once contacted, scammers behind such pages attempt to trick callers into paying money for unnecessary software, services or providing a remote access to their computers.
-Therefore, this or any other similar website should be ignored.
+Technical support scam websites such as this one often trick unsuspecting visitors into believing that their computers are infected with a virus or multiple viruses (or that some other problem exists) and into calling the provided number.

 Name | Windows Error Code: WIN.DLL0151930 technical support scam |

-Threat Type | Phishing, Scam, Social Engineering, Fraud |
+Threat Type | Phishing, Scam, Social Engineering, Fraud. |

-Fake Claim | A computer is blocked due to detected virus |
+Fake Claim | A computer is blocked due to a detected virus. |

-Disguise | Microsoft Support page |
+Disguise | Microsoft Support page. |

 Tech Support Scammer Phone Number | 1 (888)-350-27-50 |